centrality-checker/chrome-extension/README.md

 npm install
 ```

-To build for development environment and automatically update when you modify the source code:
+To build for the development environment and automatically update when you modify the source code:

 ```sh
 npm run watch